-Prerequisite: MUSC 029 with a minimum grade of D Transferable to UC/CSU
+Prerequisite: MUSC 029 with a minimum grade of D Transferable to UC/CSU Hours: 16-18 lecture, 16-18 lab

 Presents more difficult techniques for the intermediate pianist.
 Emphasizes the culmination of reading skills, motor coordination, knowledge of harmony, exercises and fingering, overall interpretation, dynamics, attention to form, advanced technical problems concerning performance of the literature.
 Recommended for students seeking a working knowledge in piano, comparable to second year level in the literature.